facelessuser/pymdown-extensions/docs/src/markdown/extensions/superfences.md

 ----------- | -----------
 `name`      | The language name that is specified when using the fence in Markdown.
 `class`     | The class name assigned to the HTML element when converting from Markdown to HTML.
 `format`    | A function that formats the HTML output.
-Should return a string as HTML.
+The function should return a string as HTML.
 `validator` | An optional parameter that is used to provide a function to validate custom fence parameters.

 ### Formatters